Michal-Atlas/DawnStorm/dawnstorm.md

 Abilities:

+- **Always ready**: You have a skill to detect forest ambushes
-- Birdsense: If something frightens away birds that you can hear or see, you know it's position and size.
+- **Birdsense**: If something frightens away birds that you can hear or see, you know it's position and size
+- **Bow Slash**: You may modify your bow to have a `+2` on ranged attack rolls, however it acts as a `Medium Slashing` weapon
+- **Camouflage**: 2 minutes of scavenging in a forest creates camouflage for 2 cubic metres
+- **Double-shot**: Your skill allows you to load multiple arrows into your ranged weapon; You may now use `Powerful` when shooting your weapon of choice
+- **Traps**: Trap Knowledge and Trapsetting is added to the Skills; You may take 10 minutes setting up a trap
+- **Urban Tracking**: You are able to use your wilderness tracking skill to some limited extent in urban environments

 #### Herbalist